Mon Oncle: Production

 The sets for the film, designed by Jacques Lagrange, were built in 1956 at Victorine Studios (now known as Studios Riviera), near Nice, and torn down after filming was complete.

 English-language version

 An English version of the film, nine minutes shorter than the original and released as My Uncle, was filmed at the same time as the French-language version.
 There are slight differences in the staging of the scenes and in the performances.
 In the English-language release, French signs are replaced by ones in English; important dialogue is dubbed in English, although background voices remain in French.

 Reception

+On the review aggregator website Rotten Tomatoes, Mon Oncle holds an approval rating of 94% based on 32 reviews, with an average rating of 8.5/10.
+The website's critics consensus reads, "Jacques Tati's most accessible film is a paean to gentle values and observing the small details of life."
+Metacritic assigned the film a weighted average score of 84 out of 100, based on 15 critics, indicating "universal acclaim".